IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 Ersatz the Crook
 - Residency is a top floor on a building.
 Where the war council meets, so to speak.
 Close quarters, cluttered with knickknacks.
 Window overlooking the river, other bridges in distance.
 - Offers finest imported coffee (hot brown water with bits of sticks), any of his specialty wares
-    - tin + glass jewelry (20gp), heavy jade stone dice that always roll double ones (5gp),  legendary cursed mask of anksara,
+    - tin + glass jewelry (20gp), heavy jade stone dice that always roll double ones (5gp),  legendary cursed mask of anksara, paintings
     - one of the PC's aura is haunted, offers an exorcism
 - Asks where the misurium shipment is, would like it back
 	- open to negotiating - can sell the ores for them, for a 50% cut (300gp)